wintercms/vscode-extension/README.md

 **Currently available**

-- Syntax highlighting for CMS template files.
+- Syntax highlighting for CMS template files and Winter CMS Block templates.
 - Twig definition for Winter-provided Twig functions and filters.

 **Planned for v1.0.0**